How to Use our Site:

 Canceling your www.hud.com account is easy, but there are certain things you

 should consider before making that decision.
 We only offer you one opportunity to

-take advantage of the 7-Day Trial.
+take advantage of the 7-Day FREE Trial.
 We recommend that you search the site for as

 long as possible, because we update our listings several times each day.
 That means